tuttle-dev/tuttle/README.md

 Desktop apps are great - let's have more of them.
 We are consciously developing a desktop app with local data storage, not a web app, since your business data is none of our business.

+## Features

+### Business Data Management

+Manage your business contacts and contract terms for your project - all in one place.

+### Time Tracking

+Track the time you spend on your projects.
+Import from your cloud calendar or from your favorite time tracking tool.

+### Invoicing

+Generate invoices and timesheets automatically from your time tracking data.
+Export to PDF and send via email.

+## Roadmap

+### Income Forecasting

+Project your income for the next months based on your project planning.
+See how changes in your schedule affect your bottom line.

+### Expense Tracking & Forecasting

+Track regular expenses, taxes and social security contributions.
+Estimate them for the future based on your income expectations.

+### Safe to Spend

+Calculate your effective income and see how much you can spend without risking your financial security.

 ## Prototype Test

 ### Setup